FlyAbove/python.py/CONTRIBUTING.md

 Pull requests should be as small/atomic as possible.
 Large, wide-sweeping changes in a pull request will be **rejected**, with comments to isolate the specific code in your pull request.
 Some examples:

 * If you are making spelling corrections in the docs, don't modify other files.
-* If you are adding new functions don't '_cleanup_' unrelated functions.
+* If you are adding new functions don't **cleanup** unrelated functions.
 That cleanup belongs in another pull request.

 ### Write a good commit message